DMSC-Instrument-Data/instrument-prototype/README.md

 ##Repository Purpose##

-For comparitive designs of different approaches to intrument designs for version 2.
-This repository specifically looks at novel approaches to instrument representation.
+To create a prototype and minimal-viable-product for the next generation of virtual instruments.
+This repository specifically looks at novel approaches to virtual instrument representations for high-throughput data reduction from neutron scattering experiments.
 A major requirement is the ability to rapidly extract key detector information required for data reduction.
 See [requirements](https://github.com/mantidproject/documents/blob/master/Design/Instrument-2.0/requirements-v2.md) for more context.

 This repository is designed to host several prototypes aiming for the same purposes.